Twelfth Night (band)

-Twelfth Night are an English neo-progressive rock band of the 1980s, reformed between 2007 and 2012 and again in 2014.
+Twelfth Night are an English neo-prog band of the 1980s, reformed between 2007 and 2012 and again in 2014.
 The BBC has described them as Reading's biggest band of the 1980s.

 History

 Formation

 The seeds of Twelfth Night were sown when guitarist Andy Revell and drummer Brian Devoil joined forces on 23 February 1978 to win a talent competition at Reading University.
 The road crew included Geoff Mann as backdrop painter, and Rick Battersby as dry ice engineer.
 Devoil's previous musical experience was of various local bands in Reading, including Trash with whom he recorded a single "Priorities" released by Polydor in October the previous year.
 Revell's previous bands (in Bournemouth) included Joe Soap and The Bubbles and Abraxas.
 Later in 1978, Clive Mitten wandered into a rehearsal and asked for a job.
 Devoil described Mitten as being very good in creating opportunities, convincing them when he said "you need a bass player".
 Mitten had previously played with local bands in Brighton, including Luna Hare.